olleyt/aws-bootcamp-cruddur-2023/journal/week5.md

 If we post a message in this filler conversation, we are redirected to the new conversation and see the posted message:
 ![comversation_londo](https://github.com/olleyt/aws-bootcamp-cruddur-2023/blob/b34e0322ee61f68a27fa27c0ddb077eefe9ce23a/_docs/assets/new_conversation_londo.png)

+## Implementing DynamoDB streams
+83. it's time to implement DynamoDB base table and GSI in AWS.
+We will do it with ddb/schema-load script + AWS console (for now)
+84. I added a policy for my AWS user for DynamoDB since I am adhering to the principle of the least priviledge and do not use an Admin user
+85. go to Gitpod, folder ./backend-flask/bin/ddb
+86. run ```./schema-load prod```
+87. check AWS DynamoDB console that table 'cruddur-messages' was created
+88. go to tab 'Exports and Streams'
+89. scroll down to 'DynamoDB Stream Details'
+90. click on 'Turn On' button
+91. choose 'New Image'
+92. click on 'Turn on stream' button at the bottom of the form.
+This will create a DynamoDB stream
+93. Next we need to add VPC Endpoint Gateway for the DynamoDB table
+94. go to VPC in AWS console
+95. choose 'Endpoints' on the left hand side
+96. create an endpoint, name tag = ddb_cruddur, service category = AWS Services.
+97. in services, search for DynamoDB and tick the box next to it when found
+98. choose the default VPC and associated route table
+99. leave 'Policy' with default value 'Full access'
+100. click 'Create Endpoint'
+101. Andrew noted that transactions are hard to implement in DynamoDB and we are not doing that (at this point)
+102. Next we need to implement Lambda function that will insert a message into conversation via DynamoDB stream
+    * function name: cruddur_messaging_stream
+    * Andrew chose to use `create new basic role` but we will add more permissions for Lambda to access DynamoDB later
+    * go to IAM and create policy [cruddur-message-stream-policy.json](https://github.com/olleyt/aws-bootcamp-cruddur-2023/blob/276a8e18929f0988e60c34d1234d1b4353a93dae/aws/policies/cruddur-message-stream-policy.json)
+    * attach this policy to our lambda role
+    * in advanced settings, tick 'enable VPC'
+    * choose same subnets that were chosen for the RDS (us-east-1a, us-east-1b)
+    * choose default security group that was chosen for the RDS instance
+    * create function
+    * copy Andrew's code from week5-again-again branch
+    * click on 'Deploy' button
+    * go to 'Configuration', then 'Permissions' tab
+    * click on the role link
+    * in the opened up tab add policy 'AWSLambdainvocation-DynamoDb' policy to this role.
+Note that we left resources as all ('*')

+### Adding GSI to DynamoDB
+103. first we need to delete the existing DynamoDB table 'cruddur-messages' as we will re-create it with the GSI via ddb/schema-load script
+104. copy the GSI code from Andrew's repository and add it to the ddb/schema-load script
+105. run ```./ddb/schema-load prod``` to recreate DynamoDB table 'cruddur-messages' in AWS
+106. add streams as in steps 89-92 above
+107. add trigger below: choose Lambda function cruddur_messaging_stream and set batch size = 1
+108. go to GitPod, open docker-compose.yml file and comment out AWS_ENDPOINT_URL variable.
+This will force our back-end container to connect to AWS DynamoDB table, not the local one
+109. Go to the Cruddur web app, sign out, sign in, go to 'Messages'
+110. append the url with /new/londo
+111. now we shall be able to send new mesage to londo and see no errors in CloudWatch logs

 ## Troubleshooting